 The Bay area links Cumbria and Lancashire but has its own distinctive identity and an ambitious vision.
 We care deeply about addressing inequality, handling the climate emergency, preventing bio-diversity loss and protecting/enhancing our natural assets, while delivering excellent services developed with and for our communities.
-We are and have been part of both counties but are different from the geographic expanse and sparsity of North Cumbria which looks to the Borderlands, and has a strong nuclear sector and associated supply chain opportunities, and different from the increasingly dense population of Lancashire which is drawn south to Greater Manchester and Merseyside.
+We are and have been part of both counties but are different from the geographic expanse and sparsity of North Cumbria which looks to the Borderlands, and from the increasingly dense population of Lancashire which is drawn south to Greater Manchester and Merseyside.